garycheung13/garycheung13-ux-portfolio/content/project/emx-systems.md

 ---
 #### Summary

-EMX Systems is a healthcare technology company based in Michigan developing a health information exchange platform to improve medical record exchange between healthcare providers who use different electronic medical records (EMR) systems.
+**EMX Systems is a healthcare technology company based in Michigan** developing a health information exchange platform to **improve medical record exchange** between healthcare providers who use different electronic medical records (EMR) systems.
 The most popular EMR solutions, which store electronic patient records, cannot communicate to access each others records.
-Our client is developing software that supplements a provider’s existing EMR to make record exchange possible.
-Their platform includes an intranet web application, EMX Portal, for providers to securely access patient records from any other provider regardless of the original EMR.
+Our client is developing software that **supplements a provider’s existing EMR to make record exchange possible.** Their platform includes an intranet web application, EMX Portal, for providers to securely access patient records from any other provider regardless of the original EMR.

-As part of UMSI Design Clinic, I, along with four other designers, were tasked with designing EMX Systems to fit healthcare providers’ workflows.
-We applied a user-centered design process to understand the needs of medical professionals and used a parallel prototyping process that involved our entire team at every step.
-A interactive prototype ready for development was delivered to the client with detailed UI specifications.
+As part of UMSI Design Clinic, I, along with four other designers, were tasked with **designing EMX Systems to fit healthcare providers’ workflows.** We applied a **user-centered design process** to understand the needs of medical professionals and used a parallel prototyping process that involved our entire team at every step.
+A **interactive prototype** ready for development was delivered to the client with detailed **UI specifications**.

 #### My role